LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:
-• 👩🏻‍💻 I am a Full-Stack Developer.
+• 👩🏻‍💻 I am a Full-Stack Developer with a focus on Front-End.

-• 👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about React, Python and MySQL.
+• 👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about Python and MySQL.

 🎯 My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software.